 A. Yes.
 Testamentary trusts can provide tax saving benefits in addition to helping with estate planning.
 Testamentary trusts are taxed separately from individuals and can therefore provide beneficiaries with a way to split income.
 Because the creation, management, and administration of trusts can be complex, it is recommended that anyone who is interested in using a trust consult with a lawyer.

-A. A will is the key document in estate planning but an inter-vivos trust can also be useful.
-Inter-vivos trusts are useful because they can be confidential, flexible, and used to ensure that trust property falls outside of an estate.
-Generally, property that falls outside of an estate is exempt from court fees and cannot be claimed by anyone who is not the intended beneficiary.
-In this way an inter-vivos trust can be used to protect property that one intends to give to another.
+A. A will is the key document in estate planning, but an inter vivos trust can also be useful.
+Inter vivos trusts can be confidential, flexible, and ensure that trust property falls outside of an estate.
+Generally, property that falls outside of an estate is exempt from probate fees and cannot be claimed by anyone who is not the intended beneficiary.
+In this way, an inter vivos trust can be used to protect property that one person intends to give to someone else.

-A. Inter-vivos trusts are typically established by documentation which sets out the terms and conditions necessary for directing how the trust is to operate, i.e., what property shall be held, who will hold the property (i.e. who will be the trustee), how long will the property be held, and who will be the beneficiary of the trust.
+A. Inter vivos trusts are typically established by carefully-drafted documents which set out the terms and conditions necessary for directing how the trust will operate, what property will be held in the trust, who will hold the property and act as trustee, how long will the property be held, and who will be the beneficiary (or beneficiaries) of the trust.

 When property is transferred to a trust it is generally deemed, for tax purposes, to have been disposed of at fair market value.
 Capital gains taxes may therefore be levied against any increase in the property’s value when the property is transferred to the trust.

-Inter-vivos trusts are flexible in how they can be used to address different issues including ones of taxation.
-Before a person establishes an inter-vivos trust, they should first determine what they are trying to achieve in doing so.
-Because the creation, management, and administration of trusts can be complex, it is recommended that anyone who is interested in using an inter-vivos trust consult with a lawyer.
+Inter vivos trusts are flexible in how they can be used to address different issues.
+Before establishing an inter vivos trust, you should carefully consider your goal or goals.
+Because the creation, management, and administration of trusts can be complex, we recommended that anyone who is interested in using an inter vivos trust consult a lawyer.

 Q. What are alter ego and joint partner trusts?

-A. Two types of inter-vivos trusts exist in Canada for people aged 65 and older which allow transferring property to a trust without paying taxes on capital gains.
+A. Two types of inter vivos trusts exist in Canada which allow people aged 65 and older to transfer property to a trust without paying taxes on capital gains.
 These two types of trusts are alter ego trusts and joint partner trusts.

-Alter ego trusts – Alter ego trusts are established in the lifetime of the one making the trust.
+Alter ego trusts – Alter ego trusts are established during the lifetime of the person making the trust.
 A person can transfer assets, including assets that have increased in value, to an alter ego trust without paying capital gain taxes at the time of the transfer.